hpi-swa-lab/native-image-visualizations/language-server/README.md

 ## How to use

-1. Install npm. `sudo apt install npm`
+1. Install npm: `sudo apt install npm`
-1. Install typescript `sudo npm i -g typescript`
+2. Install TypeScript: `sudo npm i -g typescript`
+3. Open the `MPWS2022RH1` folder in VSCode (<kbd>File</kbd> → <kbd>Open Folder…</kbd>).
-2. Run the extension from the debug panel on the left side in VS Code.
+4. Open the debug panel in VSCode (triangle on the left side).
+5. Choose "Run Extension" in the dropdown and launch it by clicking the green triangle.
+6. When asked how to build the extension, choose the TypeScript compiler (`tsc build …`).
+7. A new VSCode window should open.
+In this window, you can use the extension.
+8. Open any Java file.
+9. In any line containing `void `, there should be a message on the right side.